WilliamZhang20/Robot_Navigation_Wato/README.md

 # Robot Car Navigation

-Part of the WATOnomous Autonomous Software Division Admissions Assignment.
+Part of the Watonomous Autonomous Software Division Admissions Assignment.

 The goal is to allow a robot car in a room full of blocks to navigate from A to B while avoiding obstacles.